ajourneythroughdatascience/deep-dives/data-science/polars-a-lightning-fast-dataframe-library-for-python-and-rust/polars-a-lightning-fast-dataframe-library-for-python-and-rust.md

 ```

 Let us explain in detail by writing the pseudocode for the steps performed:
-- Declare a list of `weekday` data set paths by using the `glob.glob()` method.
+- Declare a list of `weekday` data set paths using the `glob.glob()` method.
 - Create an empty DataFrame list `weekdays_list`.
 - Iterate over the list.
 - Extract the city using RegEx.
 - Read each file using `pl.read_csv(filename)`.
-- Drop the first column which represents the index.
+- Drop the first column, which represents the index.
-- Assign a new column to each DataFrame object containing it's city name using `pl.lit(city).alias('city')`.
+- Assign a new column to each DataFrame object containing its city name using `pl.lit(city).alias('city')`.
 - Append each DataFrame to the DataFrame list `weekdays_list`.
 - Concatenate all DataFrames in `weekdays_list`, passing `rechunk = True` as argument (*make sure that all data is in contiguous memory*).
 - Get the object's shape.